Akmazad/DeepDNAseq/README.md

 # DeepRNAseq
-RNA-seq analysis with deep learning using Keras (tensorflow backend) in High performance computing (HPC) environment
+DNA-seq analysis with deep learning using Keras (tensorflow backend) in High performance computing (HPC) environment

 ## Installation
-- Preparing HPC for running Pytoroch.
+- Preparing HPC for running Keras.
   - Add following modules in the bashrc file.
 Use "nano ~/.bashrc" for editing it, and paste following lines in that file (at the end), and save it.

     - module load cuda/9.0